scottslowe/talos-aws-pulumi/README.md

 * You have the Pulumi CLI installed (see [here](https://www.pulumi.com/docs/get-started/install/) for more information on installing Pulumi).
 * You have a working AWS CLI installation.
+* You have a working installation of Golang.
 * You have manually installed the Pulumi provider for Talos.
 As of this writing, the Pulumi provider for Talos was still prerelease and needs to be installed manually; see instructions [here](https://blog.scottlowe.org/2023/02/08/installing-prerelease-pulumi-provider-talos/).

 ## Instructions